 This is when he met L. Holt who was about to start his own group at New York University, and who was at the time developing an amazing new technology called GEMs, that enabled real-time monitoring of microrheological properties in various organisms by genetically-encoded nanoprobes.
 Morgan joined his lab in 2016, diving more into the genetics of yeasts, as they were unraveling how the rheological properties of the yeast cytoplasm could be modulated by mechanical, chemical, and even genetic alterations.

 Morgan obtained a CNRS Researcher position by the end of 2017.
 He is now working in the MILE team in the LAAS-CNRS.
 We specialize in the MILE team in the use of microfluidic to study the living.
-In particular, Morgan’s research focuses on mechano-biology, using biological systems from yeasts to mammalian cells to study the impact of mechanical stresses on the living, with an emphasis on compressive stresses.
+In particular, Morgan’s research focuses on mechano-biology, using biological systems from yeasts to mammalian cells to study the impact of compressive mechanical stresses on the living, with applications in fundamental biophysics and in cancer science.
 He is also an invited researcher in the Team 17 of J. Guillermet-Guibert of the Cancer Research Center of Toulouse (CRCT), specialized in signaling in pancreatic cancer.
 You may find more information about the ongoing projects here.